Get 80% off your plan for your first 3 months*

 Factors affecting profit margins

-Economic fluctuations can greatly affect profit margins, as inflation and high interest rates increase a business's costs.
-This is particularly relevant for businesses with debt, as research from the Reserve Bank of New Zealand shows that around 80% of bank lending to businesses is on a floating rate or reprices within three months.
+• Economic conditions: Inflation and high interest rates increase costs.
+The Reserve Bank of New Zealand notes that around 80% of bank lending to businesses is on a floating rate or reprices within three months.

-If you have borrowed to fund your business, higher interest rates can reduce your profit margins.
-For example, the Reserve Bank of New Zealand reports that effective interest rates on business lending have increased by 4 percentage points since mid-2021.
+• Interest rates: If you've borrowed to fund your business, higher rates reduce margins.
+Effective interest rates on business lending have increased by 4 percentage points since mid-2021.

 How to calculate profit margins